Object REXX: Releases

 The following table contains noteworthy features and changes of major Object REXX and ooRexx interpreter versions.
 All ooRexx releases and the necessary documentation are available freely on SourceForge.
 For Arch Linux based distributions the current and the development version are available as Arch User Repository.
 Since version 5.0.0 there are portable versions of the interpreter that can be used without installation, and an unofficial port to OS/2 also exists.
 The "net-oo-rexx" bundle contains the latest portable version of ooRexx, Netrexx, a Netrexx shell, the Java bridge and associated packages, a shell for ooRexx and various other packages and programs.

 For Intellij IDEA, the ooRexxPlugin adds support for syntax highlighting, syntax checking, code completion and documentation support modeled after Javadoc using annotations.
-As of September 2012 there is support for syntax highlighting of ooRexx 4.0 features in Vim.
+Syntax highlighting has been supported in Vim since September 2012, and the Pygments lexer has been available since 2026.
 RexxCPS is a benchmark that measures the number of Rexx clauses (independent syntax units in a line) per second that an interpreter processes.